Why Would a Child Need a Heart Transplant?

 Potential heart transplant recipients are identified by their surgeon or cardiologist.
 The patient and family are given the option of transplantation.
 They are taught about the process and care involved.

-• Patient / family desire
+• Patient / family does not want a transplant

 • Medical problems that do not support a transplant

-• Some examples include (but are not limited to)
+• Some examples include (but are not limited to):

-• Kidney Disease
+• Kidney disease

 • Active cancer